Zuzanaczm/Digital-electronics-1/Labs/project/readme.md

 The description of hardware is pictured in the block diagram.

-If you can not see this image properly, there is a pdf file called Project_PS.pdf --> [Link](https://github.com/Zuzanaczm/Digital-electronics-1/blob/main/Labs/project/Project_PS.pdf)

 ![Images](images/block_diagram.png)

+If you want to see original file of this diagram, you can find Project_PS.pdf file in this project folder...

 ### VHDL design for parking assistant